The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 resp["age"] = (resp["cmintvw"] - resp["cmbirth"]) / 12

-To get started with this data, we’ll use the following function, which takes as parameters the dataset and a list of cohorts.
-For each cohort, it selects their ages at first marriage and uses to compute a survival function.
-The dropna=False argument tells Surv.from_seq to include NaN values in the survival function, so the result includes people who have not married.
+To get started with this data, we’ll use the following function, which makes a dictionary that maps from each integer cohort to a Surv object.
+The parameters are the dataset and a list of cohorts.
+For each cohort, it selects their ages at first marriage and uses Surv.from_seq to compute a survival function.
+The dropna=False argument includes NaN values in the survival function, so the result includes people who have not married.

 from empiricaldist import Surv